juekr/remote-friendship-lamp/README.md

 <div style="clear:both;"></div>

+**Version 2 update:** Now each lamp can run with the exact same code (because it uses the board ID as identifier instead of hard coded lamp names.
+Also it includes the WifiManager library which lets you easily manage wifi credentials without having to hard code them into the board's code.

 ## The basic idea

 I wanted to have a pair of connected lamps – one for me to keep and one to send out to distant family members.
 Whenever one party presses a button on the lamp, it lights up in COLOR A, while the remote lamp lights up in COLOR B. After 15 minutes, both lamps automatically turn off again.
 If during that 15-minute period the other party also presses the button, both lamps will light up in COLOR C for 15 minutes.